Occasionally it is necessary to dispute certain doctrines that are taught within the religious community.

 The question then is raised: “What if some were without faith?”

 The meaning of that question is this.
 What would be the case if some of the Jews proved to be unfaithful to Jehovah’s plan on their behalf?
 What if some of the Hebrews decided to chart their own course.
 In other words, they entertained disagreements with the faithful about what the Lord required of them?

 Would their disagreement or misunderstanding have nullified the divine plan?
 Would they have exposed God as being unfaithful?
 Absolutely not!

 This stinging rebuke is then offered: “Let God be found true, but every man a liar” (Rom.
 3:4).

 Here is what the inspired apostle is affirming.

 Any theory, opinion, or doctrinal position that is adverse to the revealed will of God is a lie.

 And those who teach and broadcast such are liars, whether they intend to be or not.

 Is that strong language from Paul?
 Most assuredly it is, but the force of it is designed to preserve the integrity of the Almighty.

-By implication this text teaches that those who profess to be Jehovah’s people must agree with him—and among themselves.
-The Lord expects us to strive for a submission to him, and a united teaching on fundamental truths.
+By implication this text teaches that those who profess to be Jehovah’s people, especially teachers (Jas.
+3:1), must agree with him and among themselves.
+The Lord expects us to strive for submission to him and a united teaching on fundamental truths.